cmhem3/COPD_Walking_Linear_Regression_RStudio/README.md

 # COPD and Walking Distance:
-**An MPH Graduate Project Peer Review – Interpreting Multiple Linear Regression Models in R**
+**A Master's of Public Health Graduate Project - Interpreting Effects of Lung Capacity and Age on Walking Distance using Linear Regression in RStudio (2020-04-05)**

 ### PROJECT INSTRUCTIONS:
 Fit a multiple regression model and to explore the relationships between Age and FVC on Walking distance (MWT1best).
 FVC (Forced vital capacity) is the total amount of air exhaled during a pulmonary function test.
 This is a measure of lung capacity and health.
 Units are measured in Liters.
 MWT1best is the study's variable named for total distance walked by the participant.
 Units are in meters.